 - Use the thermostat settings gently.
 It is a well-known misconception that turning the thermostat all the way up will not heat a room faster.
 As such, you need to be patient and control the settings slowly and wait for the system to heat up to your desired temperature.
 If you have a modern heating system, perhaps using a smart thermostat that you can control using a phone app is more convenient.

-- Schedule regular maintenance checks.
+- Schedule regular heating repair and maintenance checks.
 Another essential aspect of a heating system that functions efficiently is regular maintenance.
 Like your car, maintenance checks offer significant benefits.
 For instance, the technician can detect potential issues and fix them before getting any worse.
+They can provide professional heating replacement and repair service.
 Servicing also prolongs the life of the system and ensures that you enjoy optimum comfort all year round.

 In conclusion, radiant heating is popular these days because it is an efficient heating method.
-By making sure that you choose the right installation method and observe the proper way of using and caring for your heating appliance, you will surely appreciate the many benefits of an energy-saving system.
+By making sure that you choose the right installation method, heating repair service when needed and observe the proper way of using and caring for your heating appliance, you will surely appreciate the many benefits of an energy-saving system.